H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 ==== Linearizability

+We assume all enqueues succeed in this section.
+Note that a failed enqueue only causes the counter to increment, and does not change the queue state in any other ways.

 #theorem[In dLTQueue, an enqueue can only match at most one dequeue.] <ltqueue-unique-match-enqueue>

 #proof[A dequeue indirectly performs a value dequeue through `spsc_dequeue`.
 Because `spsc_dequeue` can only match one `spsc_enqueue` by another enqueue, the theorem holds.]